ShaistaAbbasi/talonone-takehome-task/README.md

 1. Save the response from ```https://jsonplaceholder.typicode.com/db``` as a json file.
 2. Download the db.json from their github repo ```https://github.com/typicode/jsonplaceholder/blob/master/data.json```.
-3. Use the seed.js to generate the ```https://github.com/typicode/jsonplaceholder/blob/master/seed.js``` to generate the db.json (This option provides the most customization as you can choose to omit some resources)
+3. Use the [seed.js](https://github.com/typicode/jsonplaceholder/blob/master/seed.js) to generate the db.json (This option provides the most customization as you can choose to omit some resources).

-__Disclaimer:__ to use seed.js, you need to install extra dependencies, please refer to insturctions on jsonplaceholder's github ```https://github.com/typicode/jsonplaceholder/tree/master```
+__Disclaimer:__ To use seed.js, you need to install extra dependencies, please refer to instructions on jsonplaceholder's [github](https://github.com/typicode/jsonplaceholder/tree/master).

 ## Running the Tests